turingschool/front-end-curriculum/projects/overlook.md

   * Any room bookings I have made (past or present/upcoming)
   * The total amount I have spent on rooms

-### Customer Interaction
+### 3. Customer Interaction

 **As a customer:**

 * I should be able to select a date for which I'd like to book a room for myself
-* Upon selecting a date, I should be shown a list of room details for *only rooms that are available for booking on that date*
+* Upon selecting a date, I should be shown a list of room details for *only rooms that are available on that date*
 * I should be able to filter the list of available rooms by their `roomType` property
 * I should be able to select a room for booking
 * In the event that no rooms are available for the date/roomType selected, display a message fiercely apologizing to the user and asking them to adjust their room search